Summary The Pet Vet Barnsley is part of The Pet Vet group and is set up for both routine care and urgent cases, with emergency veterinary services listed as 24/7 or extended-hours in the clinic data. The website also states no surcharge for weekend appointments, including for unregistered customers.

 Peak Veterinary Practice offers routine veterinary care alongside nurse-led health clinics, and is also listed as a veterinary nurse training facility.
 Reviews describe practical, case-driven support such as being seen the same day for a critically unwell cat, a next-day recheck requested by the vet, and admission for monitoring when needed.
 Owners also mention a “plan” that “works well,” and one review describes the practice organising a referral to a specialist for liver-related illness.

 Medivet High Green – Beech House is part of the Medivet group, although one recent reviewer described it as “independent,” which conflicts with the clinic’s branding and website information.
 Based on the information available, this practice is set up for routine vet care with access to Medivet’s overnight emergency provision, and it’s also listed as a veterinary nurse training facility.
-Owners most often name a vet called Alan and describe long-term continuity of care (multiple reviews mention using him for years/decades).
-Specific examples from reviews include: same-day attention for a cat with blood in the litter tray with reported improvement within hours; support during a “sad finish” for a poorly cat; and pre-appointment research leading to a suspected diagnosis and referral to a specialist for confirmation (MRI later confirmed a rare brain tumour).
-One review describes a serious negative experience during a suspected choking emergency, including delays due to account lookup and a later deterioration requiring intubation elsewhere.

 Medivet High Green – Beech House is part of the Medivet group, although one recent reviewer described it as “independent,” which conflicts with the clinic’s branding and website information.
 Based on the information available, this practice is set up for routine vet care with access to Medivet’s overnight emergency provision, and it’s also listed as a veterinary nurse training facility.
-Owners most often name a vet called Alan and describe long-term continuity of care (multiple reviews mention using him for years/decades).
-Specific examples from reviews include: same-day attention for a cat with blood in the litter tray with reported improvement within hours; support during a “sad finish” for a poorly cat; and pre-appointment research leading to a suspected diagnosis and referral to a specialist for confirmation (MRI later confirmed a rare brain tumour).
-One review describes a serious negative experience during a suspected choking emergency, including delays due to account lookup and a later deterioration requiring intubation elsewhere.

 Park Veterinary Hospital